-In Europe, many software developers work in English, on international teams.
-The resulting Euro-English dialect works surprisingly well, much to the annoyance of native English speakers.
-What’s less obvious are the subtle ways that Euro-English can introduce both software and development process bugs.
+Software developers in Europe inevitably work on international teams and adopt a Euro English dialect.
+Euro English works surprisingly well, much to the annoyance of native English speakers.
+What’s less obvious are the subtle ways that Euro English can introduce both software and development-process bugs.

 About the speaker

-Peter Hilton is a software developer, writer, speaker, trainer, and musician from Southern England.
-Peter has spent the last 18 years as a developer in the Netherlands, learning Euro-English and gradually getting less upset about it.
-As well as language and music, Peter’s software development interests include business process management, web application development, functional design, agile software development and software documentation.
+Peter Hilton is a product manager, writer, speaker, trainer, and musician from Southern England.
+Peter has spent the last 21 years working in software development in the Netherlands, learning Euro-English and gradually getting less upset about it.
+As well as language and music, Peter’s software development interests include no-code automation, web application development, functional design, agile software development and software documentation.